-1. The transition from document management to content management
+1. The transition from document management to content management:

 As a medical device industry practice, document management should transition into content management.
 Content management involves splitting the documents into content units based on functional ownership and content reusability.
 Each content unit should be assigned to respective functional owners/departments which will act as a source of truth for all related documents.
 Documents can then be built by assembling the correct content units.
-This method will reduce inconsistency among documents, improve document maintainability in the future, optimized review efforts, and reduce errors.
+This method will reduce inconsistency among documents, improve document maintainability in the future, review effort will be optimized and errors will reduce.

-2. Project tracking tool for information flow
+2. Project tracking tool for information flow: